Margaret Thatcher statue egged within hours of being installed in home town

 A protester threw eggs from behind a temporary fence surrounding the memorial, with a cry of “oi” heard after one hit part of the monument.

-The statue was lowered into place in Grantham, Lincolnshire, amid previous threats of “egg throwing”.
+The statue was lowered into place in Grantham, Lincolnshire, amid previous threats of “egg throwing” and was booed by passing motorists on Sunday morning.

 In February 2019, a planning committee unanimously voted in favour of the £300,000 statue – which was originally intended for Parliament Square in Westminster.